Visit Rovaniemi / Rovaniemi Tourism & Marketing Ltd

 Especially from May, where the days are getting longer, and the weather is getting warmer, and there are lots of outdoor things to do, and all you'll need is a light jacket.
 In case June isn't an option, July, August and September are good alternatives as well because the weather is still good and it is not so rainy.

 There are lots of outdoor events in Denmark during those months.
-However, the summer months of July and August are also the time of year in Denmark when you experience the most tourist crowds.
-So stick to June if you can.
+However, the summer months of July and August are also the time of year in Denmark when you experience the most tourist crowds. can.

 If you want to go to Denmark to avoid the high travel season, May and September can be viable alternatives when to go to Denmark, and the weather is still mild enough for outdoor activities.

 Before May and after September is the lower travel time of the year in Denmark, and prices of flights to Denmark as well as local hotels are cheaper.
 While there aren't too many outdoor things to do, this answers a budget traveller's question of when to go to Denmark.

 The best time to go to Iceland is the warmest months June, July, and August.

 The Spring is with plenty of unpredictable weather, but spring can nonetheless be a delightful time to visit Iceland.
 The country begins to bloom literally and the emergence from the long winter and brighter, longer days puts locals into an upbeat mood.

 Summer in Iceland is peak season.
 Use Reykjavík as the base for explorations or stay in one of many locations around the countryside.